 3. Routines Strengthen Family Bonds

 Routines don’t all have to be about completing chores and finishing homework.
-You can build fun routines into your week.
+You can build a few fun routines into the week.

 Maybe you have popcorn and watch a movie every Friday night.
 Or, perhaps you start a family game night once a week.
 Special Saturday breakfast in your pajamas is another routine your children will look forward to with anticipation.
 Maybe you go out on a family bike ride or play Frisbee at the park every weekend.
 It doesn’t matter what the activity is, as long as you find something fun for the family to do together on a regular basis.